Thursday, February 5, 2026

 9. Click the Save button.

 IMPORTANT: Test a few migrations using non-critical workloads first.
-This is an advanced setting and there have been a few reports of networking issues after a VM was migrated, e.g., loss of static IP settings.
+This is an advanced setting and I did hear of one case where there was a networking issues after a VM was migrated: loss of static IP settings on a Windows VM.

 Optional: Revert the setting by changing Value to false after the migrations are complete.